Ultrastrong coupling in a scalable design for circuit QED with superconducting flux qubits: Introduction

 \section{Introduction}

-An artificial two level system can be coupled with the quantized electromagnetic field in a superconducting transmission line resonator, while the natural atom is coupled with 3D cavity.
-This circuit quantum electrodynamics (QED) architecture \cite{Blais,Blais07} is a solid-state analog of 3D cavity QED, providing a strong coupling strength between the qubit and resonator owing to the large dipole moment of the artificial qubit.
-The circuit QED scheme has been applied to the superconducting qubits.
-Among the superconducting qubits the flux qubit \cite{Mooij,Orlando,Kim2} has the advantage of fast gate operation because the flux qubit does not require low anharmonicity in circuit QED scheme.
-There have been many studies for the circuit QED with the superconducting flux qubit. \cite{Lind,Oelsner} However, the inductive coupling between the flux qubit and the transmission line resonator of the circuit is too weak to perform the quantum gate operation.
+An artificial two level system can be coupled with the quantized electromagnetic field in a superconducting transmission line resonator, while a natural atom is coupled with cavity.
+This circuit quantum electrodynamics (QED) architecture \cite{Blais,Blais07} is a solid-state analog of cavity QED, providing a strong coupling strength between the qubit and resonator owing to the large dipole moment of the artificial qubit.
+The circuit QED scheme has been applied to superconducting qubits among which the flux qubit \cite{Mooij,Orlando,Kim2} has the advantage of fast gate operation because the flux qubit does not require low anharmonicity for long coherence time.
+There have been many studies for the circuit QED with the superconducting flux qubit \cite{Lind,Oelsner}.
+However, the inductive coupling between the flux qubit and the transmission line resonator of the circuit is too weak to perform the quantum gate operation.

-Recently a galvanic coupling scheme for the circuit QED with the flux qubits has been proposed to enhance the coupling strength by sharing the flux qubit loop and the resonator transmission line. \cite{Abd,Niem,Fedorov} In this study, we propose a {\it bias current coupling} scheme between the flux qubit and the transmission line resonator; the qubit and the resonator are not galvanically coupled with each other, but by a current flowing through the capacitance between the qubit and the resonator.
-In this scheme the three-junctions flux qubit is coupled by a bias current similarly to the superconducting phase qubit. \cite{Martinis,QIP,Berkley,Sill} While the states of phase qubit are defined in terms of the phase degrees of freedom in a washboard type potential, the present current-biased flux qubit uses the persistent current states as qubit states.
-The qubit state preparation and the quantum gate operation are achieved by the bias current.
-Our qubit thus has the advantages of phase qubit such as fast qubit operation and readout and individual addressing.
+Recently a galvanic coupling scheme for the circuit QED with the flux qubits has been proposed to enhance the coupling strength by sharing the flux qubit loop with the resonator transmission line \cite{Abd,Niem,Diaz}.
+On the other hand, for the scheme with ac current coupling between the flux qubit and the transmission line resonator \cite{Kim,Steffen,Chow,Tsai}, the qubit and the resonator are not galvanically coupled with each other, but by a ac current flowing through the capacitance between the qubit and the resonator.
+In this scheme the three-junctions flux qubit is coupled by ac current, similarly to the superconducting phase qubit \cite{Martinis,QIP,Berkley,Sill}.
+While the states of phase qubit are defined in terms of the phase degrees of freedom in a washboard type potential, the present flux qubit uses the persistent current states as qubit states.
+The qubit state preparation and the quantum gate operation are achieved by the ac current.
+Indeed, the present flux qubit thus has the advantages of phase qubit such as fast qubit operation and readout, individual addressing, and scalability.

-In the design of our qubit the capacitance can be controlled by varying the width of capacitance line extended from the qubit loop and the distance between the capacitance line and the transmission line resonator.
-The coupling strength between the qubit and the resonator shows a maximum where the coupling constant can reach even ultrastrong coupling regime with reasonable parameter values.